-- Last Seen: Time at which the Rogue AP is detected last. - Signal: Signal strength of the Rogue AP detected by the device. - Manufacturer: Manufacturer of the Rogue AP (Cambium, Cisco, Aruba etc)
+- Last Seen: Time at which the Rogue AP is detected last. - Signal: Signal strength of the Rogue AP detected by the device. - Manufacturer: Manufacturer of the Rogue AP (Cambium, Cisco, Aruba, etc).

-You can view list of Rogue APs at the Site level in the Monitor page:
+The user can view list of Rogue APs at the Site level in the Monitor page: